Freight Shipping from Los Angeles to Kansas City

 How much does it cost to ship freight from Los Angeles to Kansas City?

-Full truckload (FTL) rates from Los Angeles, CA to Kansas City, KS currently range from $3,788-$4,669 for a standard dry van load over the 1,762-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Kansas City, KS currently range $3,788-$4,669 (roughly $2.15-$2.66 per mile over 1,762 miles).
 LTL shipments typically cost $1,169-$1,898 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Kansas City?